 Half-way between Atlanta, GA and Birmingham, AL, this day school enrolls approximately 360 students in grades PK-12.
 In addition to featuring a challenging academic curriculum aimed at above-average students, dual enrollment at Jacksonville State University is available.

-UMTYMP provides a challenging alternative to grade 8-12 mathematics coursework for Minnesota's talented mathematics students in grades 5-12.
-The highly accelerated courses are specially designed to provide these students with an intense academic environment that will stimulate their mathematical interest and abilities.
+UMTYMP provides a challenging alternative for Minnesota’s talented mathematics students in grades 6-12.
+The highly accelerated courses are specially designed to provide these students with an intense academic experience that will stimulate their mathematical interest and abilities.
+The program, offered through the University of Minnesota School of Mathematics Center for Educational Programs (MathCEP), is partially supported by an appropriation from the State of Minnesota.
+Students currently in grades 5-7 are identified and recommended by their schools as eligible for entering UMTYMP at the Algebra level.
 The University of Minnesota also offers affiliated Summer Enrichment and Saturday Enrichment programs.

 This school offers career magnets in medicine, law, computer technology, and business, as well as dual credit courses, industry certifications, business/educational partnerships, and work co-op experiences.

 Chandler-Gilbert Community College (CGCC) partners with east valley high schools to offer dual enrollment credit for academic and occupational classes.
 Dual enrollment courses are held on high school campuses and are taught by high school instructors who have met community college hiring qualifications.

 Founded by Bob and Jan Davidson in 2006, The Davidson Academy of Nevada is a unique kind of public school serving profoundly gifted middle and high school students starting at the advanced middle school level.
 Located on the University of Nevada, Reno campus, the Academy offers personalized learning plans for students allowing them to learn at their own pace and depth, and may include university classes.